Basic STEP Concepts

 • System Setup Object Types: Also referred to as Basic Object Types.
 This category encompasses all of the remaining object types that make up a STEP system.
 Among many other things, this includes attributes, users, integration endpoints, workflows, and business rules.
 System Setup object types are defined in System Setup, and instances of the object types are also accessed within System Setup.

-More information on object types in general, including how to create and maintain object types, can be found in the Object Types and Structures section of the System Setup documentation.
+For more general information on object types, including how to create and maintain object types, refer to the Object Types and Structures topic of the System Setup documentation.

 Object Super Types